 COURSE/SUBJECT TITLE: Library

-Library skills at Camden-Rockport Middle School are taught by the librarian in conjunction with the various subject areas as well in focused 5th and 6th grade Anchor library skills classes.
+Library skills at Camden-Rockport Middle School are taught by the librarian in conjunction with the various subject areas as well in focused 5th and 6th grade library skills classes.

 Throughout grades 5-8, the library is available to students for fiction and nonfiction reading on a wide variety of reading levels.
 Each month, approximately 1000 books circulate.
 The collection is wide-ranging in order to meet the needs of the different ages, maturity, reading levels, and interests of the students as well as to support, the curriculum.